St. Thomas's Church (Rateče)

 On the back cover of the same manuscript there is another written record, which contains the names of the members of the Brotherhood of the Mother of God in 1467.
 Among them are the names of priests (Nikolaj of Naklo) and a number of surnames which are still found among inhabitants of Rateče today (Pintbah and Rogar, among others).

 Between 1972 and 1976 archeological digs were carried out under the church's foundation.
-Upon uncovering the late medieval stone floor, the archeologists discovered in the sanctuary the foundation of a semicircular Romanesque apse.
-On the south side of the nave, they uncovered even older wall foundations, which might suggest a pre-Romanesque phase of construction.
-In another area of the nave, they found a fragment of a ceramic jug typical of the Roman era crafting.
+Upon uncovering the late medieval stone floor, the archeologists discovered the foundation of a semicircular Romanesque apse in the sanctuary.
+On the south side of the nave, even older wall foundations were uncovered, which might suggest a pre-Romanesque phase of construction.
+In another area of the nave, a fragment of a ceramic jug typical of the Roman era was found.
 In the sanctuary the excavators also found 25 preserved Roman-era graves with accompanying burial items.
 The method of burial suggests early Slovenian customs.
 Romanesque elements were found in the walls of the nave as well, A Romanesque window from the 12th or early 13th century was uncovered in the south wall.
 In the middle of this wall was also found an entrance with a wooden beam which was scorched by a fire in 1693.